 ShPP will apply where:

-Broadly speaking, anyone who is eligible for SPL should be eligible for ShPP (subject to completing the relevant paperwork) if they have normal weekly earnings of at least the lower earnings threshold for national insurance contributions.
-Anyone who has qualified for Statutory Maternity Pay (SMP), Statutory Adoption Pay (SAP) or Statutory Paternity Pay (SAP) will have met this test.
+Broadly speaking, any of your employees who are eligible for SPL should be eligible for ShPP (subject to completing the relevant paperwork) if they have normal weekly earnings of at least the lower earnings threshold for national insurance contributions.
+Any of your employees who have qualified for Statutory Maternity Pay (SMP), Statutory Adoption Pay (SAP) or Statutory Paternity Pay (SAP) will have met this test.

 There will also be people who do not qualify for SPL because they are not employees (such as agency workers), but who may qualify for ShPP because it includes anyone who is an “employed earner” for National Insurance purposes.